Jeena0317/End-To-End-Retail-Databricks-Project/README.md

 gold_kpis_final
 🎯 Conclusion

-Built a simple end-to-end pipeline in Databricks to transform raw data into useful insights.
+Built a simple end-to-end pipeline in Databricks

+Converted raw data into clean and useful insights